vincentchachere/Post-Installation-and-Configuration/README.md

 ### 1. ) Login to osTicket

-- Username: `Use the credentials you made in Part E: Step 21 during the [Installation Tutorial](https://github.com/vincentchachere/osTicket-Prerequisites)`
+- Username: *Use the credentials you made in Part E: Step 21 of the* [Installation Tutorial](https://github.com/vincentchachere/osTicket-Prerequisites)

-- Password: `Use the credentials you made in Part E: Step 21 during the [Installation Tutorial](https://github.com/vincentchachere/osTicket-Prerequisites)`
+- Password: *Use the credentials you made in Part E: Step 21 of the* [Installation Tutorial](https://github.com/vincentchachere/osTicket-Prerequisites)`

 <img width="1511" alt="isolated" src="https://github.com/vincentchachere/post-install-config/assets/161680745/bf01b1e9-4eae-4941-95c7-cfe2f338b89f">